Viktor-stefanov/Pathfinding-Maze-Generation/readme.md

 * More information about the algorithms - [pathfinding](https://en.wikipedia.org/wiki/Pathfinding), [maze generation](https://en.wikipedia.org/wiki/Maze_generation_algorithm)
 * Extensive information about specific maze generation algorithms [here](https://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap)

+## Requirements ##
+-python3
+-pygame

 ## Setup ##
-To run the project locally you'll need to clone or download the repository and either use the .exe file or if you want to play around with the code have python3 and the pygame library installed.
+To run the project locally you'll need to clone or download the repository and run the .exe file.
+For people with python3 installed, simply run python3 main.py in the downloaded folder.
 * You can download the repo and extract the directiory like that:
   ![](screenshots/help_download.png?raw=true)
   ![](screenshots/help_extract.png?raw=true)